folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "This shit done got too wicked to apologize" > Wicked sexual behavior in the Bible

-* Given that Drake is Jewish and Kendrick has identified himself as Christian on most of his albums and prays to God during the chorus of "Watch the Party Die", it seems appropriate to point out that the Jewish Bible / Christian Old Testament does have some very intense stories about humans (most often men) who perpetrate some remarkably intense, unjust, abusive and perverted sexual behavior.
+* Given that Drake is Jewish and Kendrick has identified himself as Christian on most of his albums and prays to God during the chorus of "Watch the Party Die," it seems appropriate to point out that the Jewish Bible / Christian Old Testament does have some very intense stories about humans (most often men) who perpetrate some remarkably intense, unjust, abusive, and perverted sexual behavior.
 These stories and the consequences of the perverted sexual behavior can offer some perspective on whether Kendrick is being logically consistent with his assertion that the men at "the party" are "too wicked to apologize."

-* In a story recounted in Genesis 19, two non-Israelite cities named Sodom and Gomorrah are home to men whar are so perverted that they try to gang rape new visitors to the city, including two men who are actually angels who have come to assess the city’s wickedness.
-At some point, one character who refuses to participate in the gang rapes nonetheless offers two of his own daughters to be gang raped instead to prevent the angels form getting gang raped.
-The perverted men never get a chance to rape anyone and the city soon gets destroyed by a fire and sulfur raining down from the skies to burn up the city in an event that is akin to a volcanic explosion or a meteor strike.
+* In a story recounted in **Genesis 19**, two non-Israelite cities named Sodom and Gomorrah are home to men who are so perverted that they try to gang rape new visitors to the city, including two men who are actually angels who have come to assess the city’s wickedness.
+At some point, one character who refuses to participate in the gang rapes nonetheless offers two of his own daughters to be gang raped instead to prevent the angels from getting gang raped.
+The perverted men never get a chance to rape anyone, and the city soon gets destroyed by fire and sulfur raining down from the skies to burn up the city in an event that is akin to a volcanic explosion or a meteor strike.

-* In a story recounted in Judges 19-21, the men in an Israelite city have become so perverted that they try to gang rape a fellow Israelite who is visiting the city.
+* In a story recounted in **Judges 19-21**, the men in an Israelite city have become so perverted that they try to gang rape a fellow Israelite who is visiting the city.
 To avoid getting gang raped, the visitor leaves one of his wives outside the house where he is staying and locks the door behind her.
 The men of the city then proceed to gang rape her to death and leave her body lying in front of the door to the house where the visitor is staying.
-The gang rape of the visitor's wife leads to a civil war where thousand of men are killed.
-We war only resolves when the surviving men from the perverted city are allowed feast capture teenage girls from festal celebrationand force them into marriage.
+The gang rape of the visitor's wife leads to a civil war where thousands of men are killed.
+The war only resolves when the surviving men from the perverted city are allowed to capture teenage girls from a festival celebration and force them into marriage.

-* In a story recounted in 2 Samuel 11, David, the king of Israel, goes up to the roof of his palace one night, looks down at one of the neighboring houses and sees a beautiful woman naked while she is bathing.
-King David immediately is overwhelmed by a strong desire to have sex with her.
-King David learns that the woman's name is Bathsheba and that she is married to a man named Uriah who is one of his most loyal soldiers and is away at the battlefront with King David's army.
-Despite knowing that Bathsheba is married to Uriah and despite the fact that King David already has several wives, King David orders his servants to bring Bathsheba to his palace where he forces her to have sex with him.
-When King David finds out that Bathsheba has be pregnant he tries to hide the child.
-When he can’t successfully hide the child he orchestrates for her husband, Uriah, to be killed during a battle.
+* In a story recounted in **2 Samuel 11**, David, the king of Israel, goes up to the roof of his palace one night, looks down at one of the neighboring houses, and sees a beautiful woman naked while she is bathing.
+King David is immediately overwhelmed by a strong desire to have sex with her.
+King David learns that the woman's name is Bathsheba and that she is married to a man named Uriah, who is one of his most loyal soldiers and is away at the battlefront with King David's army.
+Despite knowing that Bathsheba is married to Uriah, and despite the fact that King David already has several wives, King David orders his servants to bring Bathsheba to his palace, where he forces her to have sex with him.
+When King David finds out that Bathsheba is pregnant, he tries to hide the child.
+When he can’t successfully hide the child, he orchestrates for her husband, Uriah, to be killed during a battle.
 King David is then free to marry Bathsheba and add her to his collection of wives.

-  * Lecrae refernces this story of King David's sexual misconduct with Bathseba and murder of Uriah on "Die for the Party" when he raps:
+  * Lecrae references this story of King David's sexual misconduct with Bathsheba and the murder of Uriah on "Die for the Party" when he raps:

     * *But when I take a look in the mirror
     The **blood of Uriah's on my hands 'cause I'm that killer**
     Who **had Bathsheba in his quarters***

 * God soon sends a prophet to confront King David and tell him that he has committed a great act of wickedness.
 David immediately repents and apologizes to God.
-He even writes a famous song called Psalm 51 in which King Devil acknowleges his acts of wickedness along with his need for repentance and forgiveness from God.
-Because of David’s repentance, God’s prophet told David that he would not die as a penalty for his wickedness
+He even writes a famous song called Psalm 51, in which King David acknowledges his acts of wickedness along with his need for repentance and forgiveness from God.
+Because of David’s repentance, God’s prophet told David that he would not die as a penalty for his wickedness.

 * That being said, despite King David's repentance, the son that was born from King David's adulterous relationship got sick and died in infancy.
-Moreover later in David’s life, his oldest son exhibited similar tendencies of sexual misbehavior when this son raped one of his half-sisters.
-In response, King David's second son - who was the full brother of the daughter that was raped - exeuted a plot to murder the oldest son.
-King David's second son then rebelled against King David, started a civil war, made himself king, then went up on top of the palace roof where all the inhabitants of the city could see him and proceeded to raped all of King David’s lower status wives.
+Moreover, later in David’s life, his oldest son exhibited similar tendencies of sexual misbehavior when this son raped one of his half-sisters.
+In response, King David's second son—who was the full brother of the daughter that was raped—executed a plot to murder the oldest son.
+King David's second son then rebelled against King David, started a civil war, made himself king, then went up on top of the palace roof where all the inhabitants of the city could see him and proceeded to rape all of King David’s lower-status wives.
 The rebellious son did eventually lose the civil war and was killed, which allowed David to be restored as king but also led David into a state of depression.

-* One of the major lessons of King David's story is that even though God forgave King David, his wickedness still resulted in real world consequences for David, his family and the whole society around King David.
+* One of the major lessons of King David's story is that even though God forgave King David, his wickedness still resulted in real-world consequences for David, his family, and the whole society around King David.

 * Kendrick has clearly read the story of King David.
 Most notably, two days before the release of Kendrick's album *good kid, m.A.A.d city*, Kendrick released the track "The Heart Pt.
-3 (Will You Let It Die?)" where Kendrick revealed how the pressure of his rising status as the artistic reincarnation of 2Pac made him want to open the Bible, re-read the Book of David and reflect on how the lessons from that story could be applied to his own life.
+3 (Will You Let It Die?)" where Kendrick revealed how the pressure of his rising status as the artistic reincarnation of 2Pac made him want to open the Bible, re-read the Book of David, and reflect on how the lessons from that story could be applied to his own life.

   * ***With a Bible and rifle**: I play the game as I "blam-blaow!"
   Holler back at me, nigga